Urban area: United Kingdom

+A view of Elizabeth Tower (Often called "Big Ben") in downtown London.

-In 2013 the United Kingdom's Office for National Statistics (ONS) published 2011 Built-up Areas – Methodology and Guidance which sets out its definition of a Built-up area (BUA) as an area of built-up land of at least 20 ha, separated from other settlements by at least 200 m.
-For 2011 census data there are 5,493 built-up areas, of which 501 are divided into Built-up area sub-divisions (BUASD) for which data is also available.
+In 2013 the United Kingdom's Office for National Statistics (ONS) published 2011 Built-up Areas – Methodology and Guidance which sets out its definition of a built-up area (BUA) as an area of built-up land of at least 20 ha, separated from other settlements by at least 200 m.
+For 2011 census data there are 5,493 built-up areas, of which 501 are divided into built-up area sub-divisions (BUASD) for which data is also available.
 Each built-up area is named algorithmically, using Ordnance Survey place-name data.

-The ONS has produced census results from urban areas since 1951, since 1981 based upon the extent of irreversible urban development indicated on Ordnance Survey maps.
+The ONS has produced census results from urban areas since 1951, and since 1981 based upon the extent of irreversible urban development indicated on Ordnance Survey maps.
 The definition is an extent of at least 20 ha and at least 1,500 census residents.
 Separate areas are linked if less than 200 m (220 yd) apart.
 Included are transportation features.
 The UK has five Urban Areas with a population over a million and a further sixty nine with a population over one hundred thousand.